cybercog/php-db-locker/README.md

     $lockId,
     function (
         \Cog\DbLocker\Postgres\LockHandle\SessionLevelLockHandle $lock,
-    ): Payment { // Define a type of $payment variable, and it will be resolved by analyzers if ($lock->wasAcquired) {
+    ): Payment { // Define a type of $payment variable, so it will be resolved by analyzers if ($lock->wasAcquired) {
             // Execute logic if lock was successful
         } else {